What should you ask your doctor about chronic lymphocytic leukemia?

 - What is the outlook for my survival?

-- What would we do if the treatment doesn't work or if the leukemia recurs?
+- What will we do if the treatment doesn't work or if the leukemia recurs?

 - What type of follow-up will I need after treatment?